6 Natural Ways To Avoid The Afternoon Slump & Achieve All-Day Energy

-These days, many of us have simply accepted sleepiness as a normal state of life.
-We struggle to roll out of bed, feel sluggish without our daily dose of coffee, and hit a wall by 2 p.m. — and then artificially attack it with sugar and caffeine.
-But the problem is that we’re actually living with deep fatigue.
-And that not only lowers everyday quality of life, it also harms long-term health.
+These days, many of us have simply accepted sleepiness as a normal state of affairs.
+We struggle to roll out of bed, feel sluggish without our daily dose of coffee, hit a wall of fatigue by 2 p.m., then artificially attack our low with sugar and caffeine.
+But the problem is that we’re actually living with and experiencing deep fatigue.
+This not only lowers everyday quality of life, it also harms long-term health.
 The good news is that the best strategies for acquiring all-day energy don’t require any artificial stimulants.
 Here are my favorite natural tips for feeling productive and energized all day long.

 1) Set your alarm for the same time every day.

 Yes, that includes weekends.
-While you should ideally make a habit of hitting the sack at the same time every night, of course you’ll occasionally go to bed later, like on Saturday night.
+While you should ideally make a habit of hitting the sack at the same time every night, you will occasionally go to bed later — like on Saturday night.

-But the secret to staying energized is to still wake up at the usual time the next day.
-That’s because waking up at the same time enables your circadian rhythms to stay in sync with the 24-hour day.
-If you’re feeling sleepy, take a 10 to 30 minute power nap in the afternoon instead — it’s better than sleeping in.
+But the secret to staying energized is to maintain your usual wake-up time the next day.
+This consistent waking time enables your circadian rhythms to stay in sync with the 24-hour day.
+If you’re feeling sleepy during the day, take a 10-30 minute power nap in the afternoon instead; it’s better than sleeping in.

-All the functions in your cells, including energy production, require water.
-But these days, most people are walking around chronically dehydrated.
+All the functions in your cells — including energy production — require water.
+Unfortunately, most people are walking around chronically dehydrated.

 3) Cut out caffeine.

-What most people don’t realize is that coffee doesn’t generate more energy.
-It only “borrows” energy from your body, and then you need to pay the price later, often with interest.
+Most people don’t realize that coffee doesn’t generate more energy.
+It only “borrows” energy from your body, and then you need to repay the price later — often with interest.

-Plus, one study found that coffee consumption significantly impairs acute blood glucose management and insulin sensitivity.
-And managing blood sugar levels is vital for your energy, not to mention your overall health.
+Additionally, one study found that coffee consumption significantly impairs acute blood-glucose management and insulin sensitivity.
+Managing blood-sugar levels is vital for your energy, not to mention your overall health.

 4) Make a green smoothie for breakfast.

-Pura Green is a superior source of minerals, vitamins, chlorophyll, micro-nutrients and antioxidants.
-The alkalizing blend of fresh organic greens wildcrafted herbs in Pura Green, enhance your body by alkalizing and energizing the blood.
-Pura Green includes a proprietary combination of organic and wildcrafted, wheat grass, barley grass, alfalfa, spirulina, spinach, chlorella and broccoli.
+Pura Green is a superior source of minerals, vitamins, chlorophyll, micronutrients, and antioxidants.
+Our unique blend of fresh organic greens and wildcrafted herbs in Pura Green enhances your body by alkalizing and energizing the blood; it contains a proprietary combination of herbs and wheat grass, barley grass, alfalfa, spirulina, spinach, chlorella, and broccoli.

-Pea Protein is derived from yellow peas, vegetable based protein powder, more commonly known as “split peas.”
-Pea Protein is a plant based hypoallergenic protein highly soluble and easy to digest.
-It is free of lactose, gluten, and cholesterol.
+Pea Protein is derived from yellow peas – more commonly known as “split peas” – so is a vegetable-based protein powder.
+Pea Protein is a plant-based hypoallergenic protein that’s highly soluble, easy to digest, and free of lactose, gluten, and cholesterol.

 5) Soak in at least 10 minutes of sun.

-If you can’t make it outside, at least try to spend time in a well-lit area, like next to a window.
+If you can’t make it outside, at least try to spend time in a well-lit area – maybe next to a window.